GilesMetcalf/eHarp/README.md

 - If the Sustain pedal is pressed, a <samp>ControlChange(64)</samp> event is emitted with a parameter of 127 (sustain on).
 - If the Sustain pedal is released, a <samp>ControlChange(64)</samp> event is emitted with a parameter of 0 (sustain off).

+### Parameter saving
+The user can save and reload up to 8 sets of parameters for different songs:
+- Scale
+- Velocity
+- MIDI channel
+- Transposition
+- Octave setting

 *My thanks also to Adam Metcalf for the original inspiration, as well as much sage advice during the design and build of this project (and not laughing at my terrible electronics!)*